 Decisions will be made by the Board of RTYDS.
 Individual Board members are not involved in considering applications from theatres to which they are personally connected.

-If you have any questions about this application or would like to discuss your proposal in advance of submission, please contact Davinia Jokhi, Project Producer on firstname.lastname@example.org or on 0161 883 0296.
+If you have any questions about this programme, please contact Davinia Jokhi, Project Producer on firstname.lastname@example.org or on 0161 883 0296.

-The deadline for 18-Month Residency applications is noon on Monday 13 January 2020.
+The deadline for 18-Month Residency applications was noon on Monday 13 January 2020.
+We are no longer accepting applications for this round.

 If you would like to have a chat before submitting your application please contact Davinia Jokhi, Project Producer, or ring 0161 883 0296.